-First, we programmatically detect potential hallucinations by comparing the same audio segments when run through Whisper twice in close succession (once in April 2023, and once in May 2023).\footnote{The December 2023 Whisper run was used to perform a longitudinal validation of previously-identified hallucinations.} Our key insight is that hallucinations are non-deterministic and will yield different random text on each run of the API~\cite{gpt3}.
-As such, we can subset the resulting transcriptions to instances wherein there were multi-token differences between the two transcriptions over time, and where there were more tokens in the Whisper-generated transcriptions relative to the ground truth.
+First, we programmatically detect potential hallucinations by comparing the same audio segments when run through Whisper twice in close succession---once in April 2023, and once in May 2023.\footnote{The December 2023 Whisper run was used to perform a longitudinal validation of previously-identified hallucinations.} Our key insight (at the time of analysis) is that hallucinations are often non-deterministic, yielding different random text on each run of the API~\cite{gpt3}.
+As such, we can subset the resulting transcriptions to instances with both (a) multi-token differences between the two transcriptions over time, and (b) more tokens in the Whisper-generated transcriptions relative to the ground truth.

-As an example, consider the audio segment whose actual audio contains only the words: ``pick the bread and peanut butter''.
-Instead, the April 2023 Whisper run yields the transcription ``Take the bread and add butter. \textbf{In a large mixing bowl, combine the softened butter.}'' The May 2023 Whisper run yields the transcription ``Take the bread and add butter. \textbf{Take 2 or 3 sticks, dip them both in the mixed egg wash and coat.}'' In both cases, the bolded sentences are entirely hallucinated, while the unbolded portions are true to the actual audio (with a minor transcription issue misunderstanding ``pick'' as ``take'').
+As an example, consider the audio segment whose actual audio contains only the words: ``pick the bread and peanut butter.''
+Instead, the April 2023 Whisper run yields the transcription ``Take the bread and add butter. \textbf{In a large mixing bowl, combine the softened butter.}'' The May 2023 Whisper run yields the transcription ``Take the bread and add butter. \textbf{Take 2 or 3 sticks, dip them both in the mixed egg wash and coat.}'' In both cases, the bolded sentences are entirely hallucinated, while the unbolded portions are true to the actual audio (with minor mistranscriptions, e.g. ``take'' rather than ``pick'').
 Again, our insight here is that, because hallucinations are not reproducible, re-running the same audio through the API multiple times can serve as a way to identify the hallucinated phrases (bolded sentences above) because they are consistently different, relative to the truly transcribed (unbolded) sentences.

 Manual review confirmed that 187 audio segments reliably result in Whisper hallucinations.
 Table~\ref{tab:harms} provides examples of hallucinations in bold within the third column (containing the full Whisper transcription).
 Notably, the portions of the Whisper transcription that mirror the ground truth (not bolded) are often highly accurate, mirroring OpenAI's own published findings~\cite{Radford2022}.
-However, hallucinations appear as lengthy appended text that simply does not appear in the audio file.
+However, hallucinations appear as lengthy appended text that are never uttered in the audio.